 There are 128 places available in the draw for both men and women.
-Out of these 32 are ranked or seeded for the purposes of a draw.
+Out of these 32 are ranked - or seeded as it's known - for the purposes of a draw.

 These seeded players are seen as the best players in the draw and they're kept apart so that they don't meet until later in the competition.

-In addition there are 16 qualifiers and eight wild cards, players who are given a chance to play even though their world rankings are low.
+In addition there are up to eight wild cards - players who are given a chance to play even though their world rankings are low - and several qualifiers.

 The match is divided up into sets.
 In men's tennis you have to get three sets to win.
 For women it's two.